Sun River

 The Sun River (also called the Medicine River) is a tributary of the Missouri River in the Great Plains, approximately 130 mi (209 km) long, in Montana in the United States.
+It sits in the Sun River Valley, also commonly referred to as The Valley for short, a river valley in Cascade County.
+The valley helps support agriculture with access to irrigation.